Skip to content

 User request → Agent parses intent → Resolve locations → Search (free)

-Search is free — use it liberally.
+2. Search is free — use it liberally.
 Search multiple dates, multiple origin/destination pairs, different cabin classes.
-Build a complete picture before spending $1 on unlock.
+Build a complete picture before unlocking.

-Understand the 30-minute expiration.
+3. Understand the 30-minute expiration.
 After unlocking, you have 30 minutes to book.
-If the window expires, you must search again (free) and unlock again ($1).
+If the window expires, you must search again (free) and unlock again (free).
 Plan your workflow to minimize the gap between unlock and book.

-Be aware of system resources.
-Local search fires up to 73 browser-based connectors in parallel.
-LFG auto-scales concurrency based on available RAM, but agents can check resources and override:
+7. Be aware of system resources.
+Local search fires up to 200 browser-based connectors in parallel.
+LetsFG auto-scales concurrency based on available RAM, but agents can check resources and override:

 profile = get_system_profile()